How do I associate a static public IP address with my EC2 Windows or Linux instance?

-- the AWS Command Line Interface (AWS CLI); or
+- The AWS Command Line Interface (AWS CLI)

-Note: There is a default limit of five Elastic IP addresses per Region.
-For more information about limits and how to request an increase, see Elastic IP Address Limit.
+There is a default limit of five Elastic IP addresses per Region.
+For more information about limits and how to request an increase, see Elastic IP address limit.

 To allocate and associate an Elastic IP address with your EC2 Windows or Linux instance, follow these steps:

 - Allocate an Elastic IP address from either Amazon’s pool of public IPv4 addresses or a custom IP address pool that you bring to your AWS account.